Wat Chedi Luang

 Writer's Club & Wine Bar

-Run by a former foreign correspondent, this bar and restaurant is popular with expats, including current and retired writers, and...
+Run by a former foreign correspondent, this bar and restaurant is popular with expats, and travellers looking for a more low-key...

 Th Phra Pokklao · interesting places nearby